ConsciousBone/calcupico/buildguide/guide.md

 Locate the required vias on the PCB using the image below, and scrape off the black coating over them using a sharp object.
 This will expose some metal that we will be soldering to.
 TODO: add images

 Once you have removed the coating from the required vias, look at the image below, and mask off these areas with kapton tape.
 This will prevent any shorts that may occur.
+Please note that one of the vias is located under a plastic part of the display.
+Using a thin tool (such as a flat head screwdriver), this can be slightly pried up and safely cut out, giving you access to the required via.

+TODO: add images

 ### Preparing the wires
-Using the wire of your choice (preferably 30AWG if possible), cut ## medium sized wires, and 4 longer ones.
+Using the wire of your choice (preferably 30AWG if possible), cut 8 medium sized wires, and 4 longer ones.
 The medium wires will run from the Pi Pico to the vias, and the 4 longer ones will run to the display.
-An ideal size for the medium wires is around ##cm, and ##cm for the longer ones.
+An ideal size for the medium wires is around 9-10cm, and 14-15cm for the longer ones.
 Once you have made the wires, strip them on both ends, and tin the ends.

-TODO: add images, replace placeholder values.
+TODO: add images.

 ### Mounting the display
 **Option 1: Tape**